exusc/datahub/README.md

 Next Tasks
-- Work on RLS Script
+- Test the rls scripts
 - BUT with type (TEXT, Integer, Boolean)
 - Scopes with min max for Schutzstufen